electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

       ]
     );

-##### Middleware execution flow
+##### Request handlers' execution flow

-Middlewares are executed sequentally, but only if each middleware calls the provided "next" argument.
+Handlers (or middleware) are executed sequentally, but only if each Handlers calls the provided "next" argument.

-When a middleare does not call the "next" argument, the router immediately returns the response to the previous route/middleware (even if the curent middleware returns nothing).
+When a Handler does not call the "next" argument, the router immediately returns the response to the previous route/middleware (even if the curent middleware returns nothing).

-Inside a middlware function, the router instance is mutated to reflect the current request and response at the point.
+Inside a Handler function, the router instance is mutated to reflect the current request and response at the point.
-So, you don't nned to call
+So, you don't need to call `$router->with()`, you can just `use ($router)` on the Handler function.

 #### Factory routables